From the starting days of my job, I have learned one thing hard way:

-If you don’t like to use a shortcut key then you can simply use the paste special option to replace.
+If you don’t like to use a shortcut key then you can simply use the paste special option to replace it.

-This method just works like the shortcut key method to replace all the formulas into their static result values.
+This method just works like the shortcut key method to replace all the formulas with their static result values.

 This will instantly convert all the formulas from those cells into static result values.